-Contemporary Problems (1,1,0)
+SS200 Contemporary Problems (1.1.0)

-This is a series providing for study and examination of problems and concerr for which, hopefully, solutions can be found.
-Such areas of concern ma include, but are not limited to, environment, ethics, personal identity, politic and drugs. -
+This is a series providing for study and examination of problems and concerns for which, hopefully, solutions can be found.
+Such areas of concern may include, but are not limited to.
+Environment, Ethics, Personal Identify, Politics and Drugs.

-SS201 Contemporary Problems (1,1,0)
+SS201 Contemporary Problems (1.1.0)